OfficeDev/Office-IT-Pro-Deployment-Scripts/Create-TelemetryEnvironment/README_Deploy-OfficeTelemetry.md

 ###Examples

-####Install SQL, configure a database, install the telemetry processor, and enable the agent to upload data
+####Check for SQL installations, if a SQL server is not found SQL Server 2014 Express will be downloaded and installed, a database will be configured using the OfficeTelemetryDatabase.sql file, a shared folder will be created and configured, the Telemetry Processor will be installed, and the Telemetry Agent will be enabled to collect and upload data.

 1. Open a PowerShell console.